ewgewgewg/algo-site/content/posts/js-algos.md

 }
 {{< /code >}}

 Cycles in linked lists can be detected by setting a `slow` pointer to the `.next` of the head, if available, and setting a `fast` pointer to the `.next.next` of the head.
 At each step in a while loop attempt to advance the `slow` pointer by 1 step and the `fast` pointer by 2.
 Then check for equality of the pointers.
 If the pointers point to exactly the same reference, they will return `true`, which signals a cycle, and the `fast` pointer overtaking the `slow`.
-If the `fast` pointer reaches an empty reference before this happens, don't be ins the loop and return `false`.
+If the `fast` pointer reaches an empty reference before this happens, don't be in the loop and return `false`.

 {{< code language="javascript" title="[Linked List Cycle](https://leetcode.com/problems/linked-list-cycle/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof head === "object" (linked list)